gtamilse/ansible-lab/Automating_Network_Operatingv1.1.md

 		8 directories, 8 files
 		cisco@ansible-controller:~$
 ```
-step 3: Create a playbook to execute the config-gen role.
+step 3: Create a playbook main.yml with the following contents.

+Note: If done through vi editor, the file main.yml is to be created under config-gen/tasks folder.
+If done through ATOM editor, it is a 2 step process - copy to home directory and them move to tasks folder

 ```
-cisco@ansible-controller:~$ more config-gen/tasks/main.yml
 ---
 - name: Generate the configuration for xr-routers
   template: